browserengineering/book/book/animations.md

 ```

 Now let's turn to the draw display list that contains the composited layers.
-Build this by taking each composited layer we've generated and make a
+Build this by taking each composited layer we've generated and making a
-recursive chain of all visual effects applied to it.
+chain of all visual effects applied to it.
 This will
 involve *cloning* each of the ancestors of the layer's paint commands and
 injecting new children, with a `DrawCompositedLayer` at the bottom of the
 chain.